Hidayat Heydarov

+Hidayat Heydarov (Hidayət Heydərov, born 27 July 1997) is an Azerbaijani judoka in men’s 73 kg.

+He is a four-time European Judo Champion (2017, 2022–24).

+In 2024, he won the Gold Medal in the Olympic Games in Paris, the World Championships in Abu Dhabi and the European Championships in Zagreb.

 Biography

-Hidayat Heydarov was born on July 27, 1997 in the city of Karaganda, Kazakh SSR.
-The Heydarov family hails from the village of Alxasava Goychay region.
-When Khidayat was 3 years old, the family moved to Baku.
-At the age of 6, Heydarov's father enrolled him in the judo section of the Specialized Children and Youth Sports School of Olympic Reserves No. 13, located near the Neftchilar metro station.
-His first coach was Tarlan Hasanov, who is still him today.
+Heydarov was born on July 27, 1997, in the city of Alxasava, Goychay District, Azerbaijan.
+When Hidayat was three years old, the family moved to Baku.
+At the age of six, Heydarov's father enrolled him in the judo section of the Specialized Children and Youth Sports School of Olympic Reserves No. 13, located near the Neftchilar metro station.
+His first coach was Tarlan Hasanov, who is still his coach as of 2024.
+One of Heydarov's influences was Elnur Mammadli, 2008 Olympic judo champion who later became Heydarov's coach.
+Heydarov also named Irish mixed martial artist Conor McGregor as a hero of his.

-In 2012 he won a bronze medal at the Azerbaijan Youth Championship.
+In 2012, he won a bronze medal at the Azerbaijan Youth Championship.
 In 2013 and 2014 became the European champion among youths in weight up to 60 and 66 kg, respectively.
 In 2013 he won the national championship.